Phormium, New Zealand flax: planting, pruning, care

 • Hardiness -7°C

-Both species, commonly called “New Zealand flax”, belong to family Agavaceae or Phormiaceae depending on classification.
-They have produced numerous hybrids and cultivars offering a wide palette of colours and variegations or stripes of pink and red unlike any other plant.
+These two species, commonly called “New Zealand flax”, belong to family Agavaceae or to Phormiaceae, depending on classification.
+They have produced numerous hybrids and cultivars offering a wide palette of colours and variegations or pink- and red-striped patterns unlike any other plant.

 Phormium or New Zealand flax

-Phormium or New Zealand flax – Botanical illustration
+Phormium or New Zealand flax – botanical illustration

 This very nectariferous flowering attracts certain birds and many pollinating insects.

-Phormium tenax - botany
+Phormium tenax - botanical

-Māori worked Phormium fibres as we use flax, to make baskets, ropes, mats, clothing… hence its vernacular name “New Zealand flax” or “mountain flax”.
+Maori worked Phormium fibres as we use flax to make baskets, ropes, mats, clothing… hence its vernacular name of “New Zealand flax” or “mountain flax”.

 Species and main varieties